 Conclusion: Moon and Abe must take the initiative

 These three potential pathways to de-escalation emphasize the degree to which South Korea and Japan maintain their agency to defuse tensions, even in the context of spiraling escalation and heightened nationalism.
 Moon and Abe have sought U.S. and international support to help resolve current tensions and should continue to do so.
 But the urgency of this situation, together with the likelihood that third-party mediation will not be able to deliver results quickly enough, necessitate that Tokyo and Seoul not sit back and wait for outside powers to save the day.
-The United States, in particular, has been slow to provide arbitration assistance in this round.
+The United States, in particular, has been slow to provide arbitration assistance

 In tandem with seeking outside support, Tokyo and Seoul must also summon their own capacities and resolve to pull themselves out of this bitter impasse that threatens to leave both countries, and the U.S.-backed regional order, depleted.
 Lessons from periods of bilateral recuperation in the past can help them illuminate pathways for doing so.